ROZ32/pythonScraper/README.rst

         title: 'Just a test page'
     }

 You can also call it without using the 'www' as 'test.com' if the web page has a redirection.
-If the web page needs the usage of the https protocol to be access you can call it as: 'https://www.test.com', this is not mandatory since the scraper checks if the protocol is needed.
+If the web page needs the usage of the https protocol to be accessed you can call it as: 'https://www.test.com', this is not mandatory since the scraper checks if the protocol is needed.

 Get iframe:
 ~~~~~~~~~~~~~~~~~~~~~~~~